 You can try the given fixes to make changes to the network-related settings on Windows 10 system.
 This can help you fix the networking issues between NAS and Windows 10 PC on the network.

 [NOTE]: Before following these fixes, make sure that your NAS is configured to be discoverable by Windows devices and has all the latest updates installed on it.

 Step 1.
 Click the Windows icon (Start Menu) and select Settings.

 Step 2.
 On the Windows Settings window, select Network & Internet to open a Status window.

 You’d be able to see all the network adapters on your systems such as Ethernet, Local Area Connection, and Wi-Fi.

 Step 4.
 Right-click an adapter you use for accessing the NAS device and click Properties

 Step 5.
 Check/tick (if not checked) Internet Protocol Version 4 (TCP/IPv4), select it, and click the Properties button.

 Step 6.
 Click the Advanced button on the window that pops up.

 Step 7.
-On Advanced TCP/IP Settings window, choose WINS tab, select Enable NetBIOS over TCP/IP, and then click OK to save changes.
+On the Advanced TCP/IP Settings window, choose the WINS tab, select Enable NetBIOS over TCP/IP, and then click OK to save changes.